Urban Forest Master Plan

 What is my role?

 You are a local expert!
-By living in the City, you have daily opportunities to observe your neighborhood and the community’s urban forest.
-Your input is critical to ensure the UFMP responds to the needs of both the City and its residents.
+By living in the city, you have daily opportunities to observe your neighborhood and the community’s urban forest.
+Your input is critical to ensure the UFMP responds to the needs of residents.

 Help give our community forest a voice.
 Please use the tools on this page to participate and provide feedback.
 Sign up to receive updates and notifications for upcoming events and other ways to get involved.